anushkahit/recipes-ratings-analysis/README.md

-# Recipes and Ratings and Analysis: Do recipes with chocolate have a higher rating?
+# Recipes and Ratings Analysis: Do recipes with chocolate have a higher rating?
 This project is an exploratory data analysis project for the class DSC 80 at UCSD by Anushka Purohit and Neil Damle.

 ## Introduction